LIBDSCI350m-Fall25/group2/pages/dmpplan.md

 ### Period of Data Retention

 Hunter Everton, the Object Preservation Manager, will check any issues raised or pull requests made after December 2025.
-If any of the objects are missing then please raise an issue or create a pull request on the Github repository.
+If any of the objects are missing then please raise an issue or create a pull request on the GitHub repository.
 Hunter and Anna both have digital copies of objects on their computers as backup.

 ## Licensing and Ethical Issues